Tag Archive for: COVID-19

 Home Values – This Ain’t 2008!
 WHY?
 Inventory and Demographics

 I was interviewed yesterday by a prominent financial reporter who is, for obvious reasons, mired in the very “news” I suggested avoiding in my Wednesday Blog.
-B/c she is so […]Read More
+Because she is so caught up in all of the negative news, she seems convinced that the housing market could easily see a repeat of 2008 when values dropped by as much as 50% in some markets.Read More

 “Non-Bank” Mortgage Lenders vs. Banks; Who Are The Players?
 Why It Matters